ramkumar-yoganathan/sprint-boot-appium-framework/README.md

-# Simple Mobile Test Automation Framework Using Sprint Boot
+# Simple Mobile Test Automation Framework Using Spring Boot

 An java based spring boot test automation engine which provides automate and play back capabilities for android and ios